hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Corona Real-Time Guide.md

 This is a guide for getting your Corona project set up for GameSpark's real-time services.

-<q>**Read First!** Please ensure you have followed our guide on [real-time services](/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md) before you attempt to apply it for Corona to learn how our service works and what you should expect from it.</q>
+<q>**Read First!** Please ensure you have followed our general guide on [real-time services](/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md) before you attempt to apply it for Corona and to learn how our real-time service works and what you should expect from it.</q>

 ## Creating the GameSession File